isomerpages/enterprisesg-switch/pages/THE SWITCH EXPERIENCE.md

 Onboard to the SWITCH Community Platform **[here](https://form.gov.sg/#!/624d5568045bce00127c096c)** to access the Year-Long Innovation Programme!

 Register for your tickets to the SWITCH Experience **[here](https://community.switchsg.org/register)** now!
-To learn more about the ticketing information, read **here**. (add link to the tickets landing page)
+To know more about what tickets are offered and what access you will be entitled to, read **here**. (add link to the tickets landing page)

 ### **HOW DO YOU ACCESS THE YEAR-LONG INNOVATION PROGRAMME?**
 As mentioned above, the Year-Long Innovation Programme is one of the two main components of the SWITCH Experience.
 The innovation-centric sessions in the programme is hosted throughout the year at our **[SWITCH Community](https://community.switchsg.org/)** Platform, where they are both live and on-demand.
 To access this community, you will need to register for a SWITCH Pass **[here](https://form.gov.sg/#!/624d5568045bce00127c096c)**!